Are mosaic tiles good for backsplash?

 • Can quartz countertops withstand heat from pots and pans?
 While quartz is heat resistant, it’s advisable to use trivets or pads to protect the surface from high temperatures.

 • Is quartz suitable for outdoor kitchens or areas exposed to sunlight?
-While quartz is durable, prolonged direct sunlight can affect its color; it’s best used in shaded outdoor areas or interiors.
+Prolonged direct sunlight can affect the color of quartz, so it’s best to use it in shaded outdoor areas or interiors despite its durability.

 • Can I cut directly on my quartz countertop surface?
 It’s recommended to use cutting boards to avoid dulling your knives and protecting the countertop’s finish.

-The Timeless Elegance of Marble Slabs: Enhancing Your Space with Natural Beauty
+The Timeless Marble Slabs: Enhancing Your Space with Natural Beauty

 Marble slabs have long been synonymous with luxury and timeless beauty, embodying a rich history that dates back to ancient civilizations.
-From the grandeur of Renaissance sculptures to the majestic interiors of modern-day architectural marvels, marble has been a cornerstone in design and decor.
-In this comprehensive guide, we delve into the world of marble slabs, exploring their unique characteristics, varieties, applications, and maintenance tips to help you integrate this natural stone into your living space.
+From the grandeur of Renaissance sculptures to the majestic interiors of modern-day architectural marvels, the elegance of Marble slabs has been a cornerstone in design and decor.
+Additionally in this comprehensive guide, we delve into the world of marble slabs, exploring their unique characteristics, varieties, applications, and maintenance tips to help you integrate this natural stone into your living space.

 The Allure of Marble

 Marble is formed through the metamorphosis of limestone, a process that endows each slab with a unique pattern of veins and swirls, making every piece a one-of-a-kind work of art.
-Its translucency, array of colors, and intricate veining patterns contribute to its unparalleled aesthetic appeal.
+Additionally its translucency, array of colors, and intricate veining patterns contribute to its unparalleled aesthetic appeal.

 Varieties of Marble Slabs